reserve-protocol/protocol/old-docs/basket-system.md

 ```

 ## Prime Basket
+Dif
 `{target/BU}`

 The prime basket is the most fundamental of the three baskets.
 It is a definition of a `BU` in terms of `target` units, such as USD or EURO.
 The prime basket consists of a set of triples `<collateral token, target unit, target amount>`, such as `<cUSDC, USD, 0.33 cents>`.

-The prime basket is indefinitely static.
-The only way it can change is via governance action.
+The prime basket changes only through governance action.

 ## Reference Basket